tmtxt/tmtxt.github.com/conkeror-extended-facebook-mode.md

 - **m** - New Message
 - **q** - search for a friend to chat with

-For the other keys, from 0-9, I haven't found the problem that prevents me from unbind those keys from Conkeror.
+For the other keys, from 0-9, I haven't found the problem that prevents me making those keys fall through from Conkeror.

 # Open News Feed story in new buffer